Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 15:31
 		Decoder horizontal UV buffer offset

-	Offset into the video image buffer.
-If the offset is gradually incremented, the on screen image will move left & wrap around higher up on the right.
+	Offset into the woke video image buffer.
+If the woke offset is gradually incremented, the on screen image will move left & wrap around higher up on the woke right.

 	--------------------------------------------------------------------------------
 	2870